federico-ricca/structome-visualiser/README.md

-Structural Visualisation for Java Based Software: a toolset for software structure visualisation ==
+Structome Visualiser: a toolset for software structome analysis and visualisation ==

-This is a set of small tools to analyse and visualise the structure of software.
-It currently supports Java, Groovy and Grails.
+This is a set of small tools to analyse and visualise the structome of Java based software.

 Status
 ==

-Pre-alpha version.
-Still usable.
+Development version.
-Remarks:
-	- Does not support class name aliasing

 License
 ==

-Groovy is licensed under the terms of the http://www.apache.org/licenses/LICENSE-2.0.html[Apache License, Version 2.0]
+Groovy is licensed under the terms of the http://www.apache.org/licenses/LICENSE-2.0.html [Apache License, Version 2.0]